ZhongweiZhangsite/WPPT/README.md

 ## The code contans three modules:

 - NMA: Time dependent normal mode velocity or displacement calculation.
-- PWave: Phonon Wavelet transform for the coherence time, lifetime and spatial coherence length calculation.
+- PWave: Phonon Wavelet transform for the coherence time, lifetime and spatial coherence length calculation. (upcoming soon for the coherence length calculation part)
-- WPpt: Thermal conductivity calculation including wavelike and particlelike phonons. (in preparing)
+- WPpt: Thermal conductivity calculation including wavelike and particlelike phonons. (upcoming soon)

 ## The code should have interface to: